sghatak5/sghatak5/README.md

 ## 3. Data Science/Machine Learning Projects

 ### a.
 [Titanic Dataset Preprocessing](https://github.com/sghatak5/Titanic-Dataset-PreProcessing)
-- Preprocessed the Titanic dataset by using someone of the state-of-art techniques like feature scaling, and encoding categorical variables.
+- Preprocessed the Titanic dataset by using some of the state-of-art techniques like feature scaling, and encoding categorical variables.
 - Enhanced the dataset's predictive power through feature engineering, ensuring it was ready for machine learning algorithms.

 ### b.
 [Iris EDA](https://github.com/sghatak5/iris-eda)